In Beijing, Olympic ideals coexist with authoritarian rule

 But if it was a Ukraine reference, it was so oblique that many political and Olympic analysts didn’t even notice.

 Tim Sullivan has been covering international affairs for The Associated Press for 25 years.
-Follow him on Twitter at (at)ByTimSullivan.
+Follow him on Twitter at @ByTimSullivan.